-Draft Profile: BioBraeden Daniels from Hebron High School was rated a 3-star recruit by ESPN and handed a 3-star grade by 247 Sports.
+Draft Profile: BioBraeden Daniels from Hebron High School was rated a 3-star prospect by 247 Sports with a rating of 0.820.
 Following high school, Daniels opted to join Utah.

 In 2018 as a freshman Daniels saw action in just 2 games and played a total of 13 snaps for the Utes.
 He allowed no QB hurries, no QB hits, and no sacks while playing sparingly.

 As a sophomore in 2019 he played in 14 games and a total of 870 snaps.
-He conceded an unipressive 20 QB hurries, 2 QB hits, and 3 sacks while playing at left guard.
+He conceded a disappointing 20 QB hurries, 2 QB hits, and 3 sacks while playing at left guard.

 In 2020 as a junior Daniels saw action in just 3 games and totaled 134 snaps.
 He gave up just one QB hurry, no QB hits, and one sack while playing at left guard.